-7. I believe that I relinquished my US citizenship years ago.
+8. I believe that I relinquished my US citizenship years ago.
 What if the consulate official I meet with feels otherwise?

-You can choose to renounce, which you can do then and there, or you can insist that your CLN application file be sent to DC based on your relinquishing act.
+You can choose to renounce, which you can do then and there, or you can insist that your CLN application file be sent to DC based on your relinquishing act even with a negative recommendation.

 Whether it's a renunciation or a relinquishment, DoS requires that the consulate officer sends his/her recommendation in your CLN application file.
-Renunciation is almost invariably cut-and-dried and get a positive rec.
+Renunciation is almost invariably cut-and-dried and gets a positive rec.
 But some Brockers who relinquished have had negative recommendations in their file.
 Based on their experiences, it appears that DC does carefully read the file when there is a negative recommendation.
-So far, we've had 5 neg recs, 4, which were clearly on a point of law, came back positive.
-One, which was more open to interpretation, didn't.

-So, if you believe you are entitled to a CLN based on the date of your relinquishing act, stand your ground.
+So far, we've had 10 negative recs.
+8 of these were pretty cut-and-dried, involving a disputed points of law between the persons and the consulate officers- these 8 were all approved by Washington.
+The other 2 cases, where the disputed points were more open to interpretation, however, were not approved.
+So, if you believe you are entitled to a CLN based on the date of your relinquishing act, particularly when it's obvious to you that the consulate is mistaken in law, it can be well worth standing your ground and requesting/insisting that your file be forwarded to Washington.

-8. I performed a relinquishing act many years ago.
+9. I performed a relinquishing act many years ago.
 Are the IRS implications different?